 In year two, you will learn to apply the knowledge gained in year one to a wide range of clinical scenarios.
 Additionally, you will also gain the fundamental knowledge to enable you to use medicines under exemptions within the orthoptic scope of practice.
 You will continue to develop clinical skills at the University and at clinical sites throughout the UK (undertaking a total of 11-weeks clinical placement).
 Throughout year two, you will also learn essential principles for understanding and undertaking research, with the opportunity to undertake an orthoptic based clinical research project.

 This module develops the material delivered in the first year relating to concomitant strabismus, near vision anomalies, delayed visual maturation, and amblyopia.
 This module specifically explores the application of the investigation and management of these conditions.
 It is the third in a series of six modules that occur in each semester of the programme to deliver the skills and underpinning theoretical knowledge for Orthoptic practice.
 In order to develop the themes in the module, it will be delivered through a range of core lectures, tutorials to consolidate this knowledge and clinical skills sessions to enhance practical skills.
 Clinical placements will also be included in this module to allow students to put this new theoretical knowledge in to practice.
-The assessment of the module will be a combination of a seen written examination, a 30 minute practical examination, a summative clinical placement mark and a pass/fail reflective clinical portfolio.
+The assessment of the module will be a combination of an unseen written examination, a 45 minute practical examination, a summative clinical placement mark and a pass/fail reflective clinical portfolio.

 Through a series of lectures, tutorials, clinical skills and clinical placements, this module develops the theory of orthoptic investigation and management to the investigation and management of incomitant strabismus related to mechanical, myogenic and neurological aetiologies.
 The module is the fourth in a series of six modules (including ORTH 137, ORTH 240, ORTH 237, ORTH 330, ORTH 335) that occur in each semester of the programme to deliver the fundamental skills and underpinning theoretical knowledge for orthoptic practice.
 It is underpinned by the relevant generalised neuro-aetiologies covered in the semester one Neurology module (ORTH236) and the relevant anatomy covered in the semester two Neuroanatomy and Osteology module (ORTH242).
 The module is assessed by a written examination, clinical examination, and clinical placement.